 I melted the wax in a double boiler.
 You can purchase cheese wax online at the New England Cheese Making Supply.
 The wax is supposed to get as hot as possible to kill any spores and the only way to get it really hot is to put the pan directly on the stove eye on high, but that is very dangerous as the wax can catch fire or even explode.
 Plus, you can really get burned.
 So I did some research and many people are using a double boiler and getting it hot with boiling water beneath it.
 It is the safest way and seems to work fine.
 You can make a double boiler, if you don’t have one, by placing an empty tuna can in the bottom of a sauce pan, filling the pan with water and then placing a smaller pan onto the tuna can to keep it from dropping down into the first pan.

 Or, you can use an old cake pan, fill it with water and set your pot into the water.
 By the way, I went to our local Big Lots and bought this sauce pan for $3.
 I just keep the wax in it and let it harden after melting to use the next time, adding more as I need.
 To store, I keep the lid on it so that no dirt gets inside.

-When the cheese is hot to almost boiling or boiling, dip one end of each of your cheese blocks into the wax to halfway up.
+When the wax is hot to almost boiling or is boiling, dip one end of each of your cheese blocks into the wax to halfway up.

 Turn the blocks to the undipped sides and let them rest to harden